Do you know how to create a hanging indent? Do you know what a hanging indent is?

 A hanging indent is the strange format of a bibliography note that is required in most writing styles.
 The first line of each note is flush to the left, but the subsequent lines of the individual notes are indented.

-To do it right, you need to write each citation without inserting any hard returns (hitting the enter button) or any tabs.
 Then, you have a few choices.
 You can highlight the entire note (a single one or the entire page of notes) for editing purposes.
 If you are using Microsoft Word 2003, go to FORMAT and PARAGRAPH.
 Somewhere in the menu (normally under SPECIAL), find the term HANGING and select it.
 The correct spacing will appear automatically.

 Another method is to place your cursor before the notes to be formatted and use the command CTRL + T. Each individual note can be formatted this way, as long as you do a hard return between each one.
 That's how the word processor identifies them as separate entities.